 Feeding too much.
 Calorie counts vary dramatically between foods.
 Three cups of one formula could deliver 960 calories while three cups of another delivers over 1,400.
 Always calculate portions based on the specific food’s calorie density and your dog’s body condition, not just a scoop measurement you carried over from the last brand.

 One meal a day.
-German Shepherds are among the breeds more commonly associated with bloat.
+This breed is also among those more commonly associated with bloat.
 Splitting daily food into two meals reduces the volume per sitting.
 Avoid heavy exercise for at least an hour after meals.

 Adjusting for Activity Level